somrajroy/OpenSourceProject-AWS-EKS-AWSLoadBalancerController/README.md

 ### AWS-EKS-Ingress-AWSLoadbalancerController <br/>
 AWS EKS Ingress with latest AWS Load Balancer Controller<br/>
+* Clone the repository and navigate to the folder lab-05
 * Create an EKS Cluster <br/>
   $ eksctl create cluster --name k8sdemo --version 1.23 --region us-west-2 --nodegroup-name k8snodes --node-type t3.medium --nodes 2 <br/>
 * An existing AWS Identity and Access Management (IAM) OpenID Connect (OIDC) provider for your cluster.
 To determine whether one already exists, or to create one, refer [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).<br/>